 Acupuncture has been shown in many mechanism-of-action trials to be sympathoinhibitory (able to downregulate the sympathetic nervous system) and lower the stress response in brain and nervous system (Middlekauff et al, 2002).

-British Acupuncture Council Hypertension factsheet on the research into acupuncture in this condition
+British Acupuncture Council (BAcC) Hypertension factsheet on the research into acupuncture in this condition

 Gao XY et al. Acupuncture-like stimulation at auricular point Heart evokes cardiovascular inhibition via activating the cardiac-related neurons in the nucleus tractus solitarius.
 Brain Res.
 2011;1397:19-27.